haiwera-silk-cd/magento-devdocs/guides/v2.0/coding-standards/code-standard-jquery-widgets.md

 * Make widgets abstract enough so that they can be used anywhere in Magento.

-  For example, the `mage.dropdown` widget is applicable in many other scenarios, unlike `mage.topShoppingCart`.
+  例如， the `mage.dropdown` widget is applicable in many other scenarios, unlike `mage.topShoppingCart`.

 * Place abstract, share-able widgets under the `<install dir>/pub/lib/<your company>` directory so non-Magento applications can access them.